nfotinakes/CST383_Final_Project/README.md

 Using the tool set above, we first explored the dataset, did data preprocessing/datamunging, and visualized the data relationship between the target Ladder score and predictors.

-We then ran experiments using the three methods/machine learning models to see what provided more accurate test predictions for this dataset.
+We then ran experiments using the three machine learning models to see what provided more accurate test predictions for this dataset.
 Within each model, we ran some subset experiments to test some feature selection/engineering to see if we could fine tune or improve each model.

 ## Results